rmrk-team/rmrk-docs/docs/getting-started.md

 Learn more about some of the team on [the homepage](https://rmrk.app).

-The RMRK team is the custodian and main developer of the set of open source NFT 2.0 standards known as _RMRK standards_ and of the [Skybreach metaverse](https://skybreach.app), and a for-profit company building products on top of this infrastructure.
+The RMRK team is the custodian and main developer of the set of open source Modular NFT standards known as _RMRK standards_ and of the [Skybreach metaverse](https://skybreach.app), and a for-profit company building products on top of this infrastructure.